tomedunn/the-finished-book/_monsters/adventure-encounter-difficulties/adventure-encounter-difficulties.md

 <figure id="fig:encounter-std-xp-ratio-by-book">
     {% include_relative fig-encounter-std-xp-ratio-by-book-small.html %}
     {% include_relative fig-encounter-std-xp-ratio-by-book-large.html %}
-    <figcaption>Standard deviation of encounter XP relative to half the party's adventuring day budget by book for combat encounter found in adventure books published by WotC.</figcaption>
+    <figcaption>Standard deviation of encounter adjusted XP totals relative to half the party's adventuring day budget by book for combat encounters found in adventure books published by WotC.</figcaption>
 </figure>

 Since Trivial encounters sit at the low end of the difficulty spectrum, reducing their numbers should reduce the overall variability in encounter difficulties.
 In other words, it should lead to more consistent encounter difficulties.
 And, as Fig. \figref{fig:encounter-std-xp-ratio-by-book} (above) shows, this is indeed the case.
 However, we also see this improved consistency when Trivial encounters are excluded entirely for all books.